geometric-algorithms/q1_programming/B/README.md

   - Command-line interactive menu

 - **test.sh**
-  Bash script to run `convex_hull.py` on a predefined set of points.
+  Bash script to run `b.py` on a predefined set of points.

-- **README.md**
-  This file: project overview, installation, usage, development guidelines.

----

 ## Features